 There are five types of vitamin D, known simply as D1, D2, D3, D4 and D5.
 Of these five, the two major forms are D2 (ergocalciferol) and D3 (cholecalciferol).
 When doctors talk about vitamin D, they generally mean D2 or D3 or both (collectively referred to as calciferol).
-Direct sunlight exposure is the easiest way to raise one’s vitamin D levels, since the skin synthesizes vitamin D upon exposure to ultraviolet rays (US).
+D3 is generally preferred over D2.

 Optimal Vitamin D Levels

 Because of all the above, most readers must have heard a lot in recent years about the huge number of people who are vitamin D deficient and the potential dangers of this problem.
 In fact in a radio show just last week, I heard that some scientists think that the current cutoff levels are too low, and if corrected, around 80 percent of Americans are vitamin D deficient (although this is a controversial issue).
-Quite often, people who are warning about this issue are also selling vitamin D supplements, so one must be vary about the messenger.
+Quite often, people who are warning about this issue are also selling vitamin D supplements.
+So one must be vary about the messenger.

-The most common measurement for vitamin D is done via a blood test known 25-hydroxyvitamin D, with resulting numbers given in ng/mL (for those outside the US, just multiply these numbers by 2.5 to get corresponding numbers in nmol/L).
+The most common measurement for vitamin D levels is done via a blood test known 25-hydroxyvitamin D, with resulting numbers given in ng/mL.
+For those outside the US, just multiply these numbers by 2.5 to get corresponding numbers in nmol/L.

 Most doctors consider that levels below 20 ng/mL are insufficient.
 Many nowadays have raised this number and consider levels below 30 ng/mL to be insufficient.

-Trying to find and analyze all the main (probably 100 plus by now) studies here about this subject matter would be way beyond the scope of this blog.
+Trying to analyze the 100 plus studies on this subject matter would be way beyond the scope of this blog.
 Moreover, your genetics, race, sex, height, weight and more can also impact the ideal levels for you.

 Over the years, I have read numerous comments from people suggesting that a lack of vitamin D has an undesirable impact on hair loss and growth.
 Moreover, while researching for this post, I found that even some respected scientists have postulated this theory and a WSJ article in 2012 looked at this subject in detail.
 No vitamin D deficiency before and after pictures were provided.